Changes to UK Student Visas for Certain Nationalities

 - switching to another immigration route

-- applying for the Graduate Route visa after completing your studies.
+- applying for the Graduate Route visa after completing your studies

 Dependants can still apply

+The visa brake applies only to main applicants applying from outside the UK.
 Dependants may still apply to join you in the UK, provided they meet the usual immigration requirements.

 Other visa routes